mlflow/mlflow-go/README.md

 # Go backend for MLflow

+TODO: add a pointer about Mage: we are not married to this tool.

 In order to increase the performance of the tracking server and the various stores, we propose to rewrite the server and store implementation in Go.

 ## Temp stuff